melt-umn/ableC-lvars/README.md

 + See if int_set.h lattice can be generalized to other base types to create a more flexible set lattice
 + Update readme guide to include new examples, the addition of freezing and freeing, other updates
 + Is there a way to error out only on the first missing include of a header?
++ Should lub always create a new copy instead of referencing old ones so that programmer can free without messing up lvar, instead of sometimes returning the original and sometimes making a new one?
+Otherwise can't safely free lub taken in passing, since might be freeing a value you need.

 ### Things to think about: